binarta/web.storage.js/README.md

-    However, if GPL Version 3 terms are incompatible with your planned use of this program, alternative license terms are available from thinkerIT BVBA.
+    However, if GPL Version 3 terms are incompatible with your planned use of this program, alternative license terms are available from Websters NV.
-    Please direct inquiries to info@thinkerit.be or +32 16 84 44 40.
+    Please direct inquiries to support@websters.be.